mlcommons/ck/docs/mlperf-education-workgroup.md

 and lower the barrier of entry for their submissions.

-Another goal is to use this toolkit to learn with the community how to modularize complex ML Systems and make it easier to plug in their own ML tasks, models, data sets, engines, software and hardware.
+Another goal is to use this toolkit to learn with the community how to modularize complex ML and AI Systems, make it easier to plug in their own ML tasks, models, data sets, engines, software and hardware and support collaborative and reproducible research.

 The last but not the least goal is to help students, researchers, engineers and any volunteer participate in crowd-benchmarking and